crunchy-devops/edb-assessment/django-polls-postgresql/SECOND_STEP.md

 # Second step

-## Install pip3 packages for using Docker
+## Install pip3 packages for using Docker in Ansible
 ```shell
 cd ~/edb-assessment/
 # you should be in venv